Cyberchef Crypto - OPTIONAL

 - Generate a ciphertext as indicated above in the "Encryption" example.

-AES, Blowfish, DES support several modes of operation.
-GCM is the only one of those that provides integrity.
+Each of the AES, Blowfish, DES encryption algorithms support several modes of operation.
+GCM is the only mode of operation that provides integrity.

-The reason why it is suggested here to not use GCM is because the decryption recipe requires an additional parameter (GCM Tag) that I do not know how to extract from the encryption recipe automatically, so that the two recipes (encryption and decryption) can be chained together.
-I am not even sure they can be chained together in this Cyberchef implementation.
+The reason I suggested not using GCM is that the decryption recipe requires an additional parameter (GCM tag) which I do not know how to extract automatically from the encryption recipe so that the two recipes (encryption and decryption) can be chained together.
+I am not even sure if they can be chained together in this Cyberchef implementation.

 HMAC